Course Content

 Wild Animals

-• Bengal Tiger – India’s national animal; lives in forests and national parks.
+• Bengal Tiger – India’s national animal; lives in forests and national parks like Ranthambore, Jim Corbett, and Bandipur.
+Tigers are solitary animals and are very good at hiding and hunting.

-• Lion, leopard, bear, deer, monkeys, and many birds.
+• Lion, leopard, bear, deer, monkeys, crocodiles, snakes, and many kinds of birds and fish.

 Natural Places

-• Himalayas – Very tall mountains in the north.
+• Himalayas – Very tall mountains in the north with snow all year; places like Ladakh, Nainital, Darjeeling, and Mussoorie are popular.

-• Backwaters of Kerala – Quiet rivers and lakes where houseboats float.
+• Backwaters of Kerala – Quiet rivers and lakes where houseboats float and children can watch fishermen at work.

-• Rann of Kutch (desert in Gujarat) – White salt desert where kids can walk on a shiny ground.
+• Rann of Kutch (desert in Gujarat) – White salt desert where kids can walk on a shiny ground and see colorful folk dances.

-• Ladakh (cold desert) – High mountains, snow, and blue lakes.
+• Ladakh (cold desert) – High mountains, snow, and blue lakes where children learn about the unique culture of the region.

 • India is home to the highest mountain in the world, Mount Everest (on the border with China).

-• India gave the world chess, yoga, and the number zero.
+• India gave the world chess, yoga, and the number zero, which are very important to science and history.

-• India produces many movies in Bollywood and other industries.
+• India produces many movies in Bollywood and other industries every year, making it one of the largest film producers in the world.

 • The Indian Premier League (IPL) is a very popular cricket league watched by kids all over the world.

-• India has many time zones in one country, but they use only one clock time (IST).
+• India has many time zones in one country, but it uses only one clock time (Indian Standard Time) so everyone is on the same schedule.

 India and the Environment

-• Planting trees and growing plants at home.
+• Planting trees and flowers in school and at home.

 Scroll to Top